-- Perform routine maintenance on HVAC system, including replacing filters.
+- Perform routine maintenance on HVAC systems, including replacing filters.

 - Add insulation as appropriate.
 Seek out insulation made using recycled materials.

-- Install sensors or timer on lights and turn off unnecessary lighting.
+- Install sensors or timers on lights and turn off unnecessary lighting.

 - Replace incandescent bulbs with more efficient options, like CFL or LED.